docs

 • To avoid CORS issues it's recommended that the middleware (e.g. /api/checkout/ ) is served from the same domain as the main shop.

-• When using multiple shops, e.g. for different locales, keep in mind that you have to either pass the information (shopId) via API or deploy a shop-specfic middleware instance which is aware of the config.
+• When using multiple shops, e.g. for different locales, keep in mind that you have to either pass the information (shopId) via API or deploy a shop-specific middleware instance which is aware of the config.

 • Never expose secrets or access tokens to your frontend